 While it is advantageous to use Harmony SEL strategies, lessons, and activities schoolwide, you may wish to implement by one or two grade levels first, and then roll out the program to other grades later.

-You can implement Harmony methods in as little as 5 to 15 minutes a day.
-Your Sanford Harmony Ambassador can help you develop strategies for integrating Harmony into your schedule and your current classroom curriculum.
+You can implement Harmony strategies, lessons, and activities in as little as 10-20 minutes a day.
+Your Sanford Harmony Ambassador can help you develop strategies for integrating Harmony into your schedule and current classroom curriculum.

-No. While the ideal situation would be to start at Pre-K or kindergarten, Harmony is designed so that students can quickly grasp the concepts and benefit from the lessons and activities at every grade level.
+Not at all.
+While the ideal situation would be to start at Pre-K or kindergarten, Harmony is designed so that students can quickly grasp the concepts and benefit from the lessons and activities at every grade level.